GawaSun/Traffic-dash-Render/README.md

 https://traffic-dash-render.onrender.com

-- Currently facing issues on RENDERs free option because my project file is too large.
+- Currently facing issues on RENDERs free option because my project is too large.
 Will find a fix soon.
 - The project can be ran locally with streamlit.
 If you are Lithuanian, or curious by nature you may find it worth the effort.

 # Traffic Behavior Dashboard with Machine Learning